OfAaron3/HSPythonCrashCourse/README.md

 Exoplanets.ipynb:

-	The day 2 excercise.
+	The day two excercise.
 Using data to find things about exoplanets.

 Exoplanets_Partial_Solutions.ipynb: